wjessop/mango.computer/content/posts/2016-10-10-Building-APIs-in-Golang.md

 This month [Edo Scalafiotti](https://twitter.com/edoardo849/) will be talking on how to build a serverless REST API using Go on AWS Lambda.

-We will also have talks by [Dan Bond](https://twitter.com/danbondd/) and Tim Blackwell on subjects to be decided.
+We will also have talks by Tim Blackwell who will be giving a talk on "Writing good code" and [Dan Bond](https://twitter.com/danbondd/) on a subject to be decided.

 Sponsorship this month is from [Sainsburys](https://sainsburys.jobs/) who are currently hiring (among other things) Go programmers in Manchester.